Speira/e-commerce/root-infra/cdk/README.md

 ### Schema

-The GraphQL schema is defined in `graphql/schema.graphql` and deployed to AWS AppSync.
+The GraphQL schema is defined in the `@speira/e-commerce-schema` package (`root-schema/graphql/schema.graphql`) and deployed to AWS AppSync.

 ### Resolvers